 Students may choose one of two options to pay their semester balance.
-The first option is to pay the semester balance in full by the due date specified by the Business Office.
-The second option Grace College offers is a semester monthly payment plan contracted through Tuition Management Systems (TMS).
-Please contact the Business Office for more information by emailing email@example.com.
+The first option is to pay the semester balance in full by the due date specified by Student Accounts.
+The second option Grace College offers is a semester monthly payment plan contracted through Nelnet.
+Please contact Student accounts for more information by emailing email@example.com.

 Financial Aid Online Resources

 - College Board